Akash52/all-in-one-react-place/README.md

 - Open/closed state (modal open/closed, sidebar expanded/hidden)

 ## Adavance Hooks

+- A “reducer” is a fancy word for a function that takes 2 values and returns 1 value.
+-

 - useMemo is for memoizing variable values.
 - useMemo does something similar.
 Let’s say you have computation heavy methods, and only want to run them when their parameters change,